2026 Sale Hours

 Be advised that you may have to wait to check out, but as always, we work hard to minimize the wait time.
 (In fact, if you see a line forming, it may make more sense to wait 10 minutes rather than joining it and making it longer.)

-After checkout, you can leave your plants at curbside pickup and return to get them in your car.
+After checkout, you can leave your plants at Curbside Plant Pickup and return to get them in your car.
 Please drive slowly and watch for pedestrians.
-(If you used one of our shopping carts, the cart must be left at curbside pickup and cannot be taken to your car.)
+If you used one of our shopping carts, the cart must be left at Curbside Pickup and cannot be taken to your car.
 Volunteers in orange vests will help.